Hero

 Jeffrey Fessler - University of Michigan, Ann Arbor, United States of America

-Florian Knoll - FAU Erlangen Nuremberg, Germany
+Florian Knoll - Friedrich-Alexander-University Erlangen-Nürnberg (FAU), Erlangen, Germany

 Invited Talk The Tension Between the Desire to Collaborate & the Need to Publish/Get Grants